sksamuel/avro4s/README.md

 * Boilerplate free deserialization of avro to classes

 ## Changelog
+* 1.2.1 - Added 2.10 cross build release
+* 1.2.0 - Added support for properties, doc fields, and aliases.
+These are set via annotations.
 * 1.1.0 - Added json document to avro schema converter
 * 1.0.0 - Migrated all macros to use Shapeless.
 Fixed some trickier nested case class issues.
 Simplified API.
 Added support for java enums.
 * 0.94.0 - Added support for writing/reading Either and Option in serializer/deserializer.
 Fixed bug with array serialization.